V-Sekai-fire/aria-character-core/.clinerules/Commit Interaction.instructions.md

     *   Cancel the commit/push.
     *   (Optionally) Request to review changes before committing/pushing.

+Each option's description should be clear, concise, and provide sufficient detail for the user to make an informed decision.
+Avoid generic terms like "Confirm" or "Cancel" alone; instead, elaborate on what is being confirmed or cancelled.

 ### Rationale

 This ensures explicit user approval for all repository modifications, preventing unintended commits or pushes and maintaining a collaborative workflow.